makrai/notes/hasan2106-xl-summ-abs-44-lang.md

 * Pretrained language models applied to abstractive summarization
   * initialized the ~ of a seq2seq model
-    * Liu and Lapata (2019) initialized the encoder and with the pretrained BERT
+    * Liu and Lapata (2019) initialized the encoder with the pretrained BERT
     * Rothe+ (2020) initialized both the encoder and the decoder
   * Raffel+ (2020); Qi+ (2020) used fully pre-trained seq2seq models, while
   * Zhang+ (2020) introduced a summarization-specific pretraining objective to